syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 ### Document Protection

-You can protect your Word documents with or without a password, from anyone accidentally or deliberately modifying the Word documents.
+You can protect your Word documents with or without a password from anyone accidentally or deliberately modifying the Word documents.
 You can specify the protection type for preserving the Word documents.

 **Using** **MS** **Office** **Interop**